diko0071/voice_ai/INTEGRATION.md

       voice: 'alloy', // OpenAI voice ID
       serverUrl: 'https://your-voice-service.com', // Custom server URL
       meetingUrl: 'https://calendly.com/your-company/meeting', // URL for booking meetings
-      instructions: 'You are a helpful voice assistant for our website.', // Custom instructions for the AI
       customStyles: {
         buttonColor: '#3a86ff',
         textColor: '#333333',